joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 Capturing traps involves the creation of a chain of handlers.
 If one cannot handle the 16-bit trap (e.g. not the function code it wants) it is passed down to a driver that may handle it.
 A structure in the kernel already exists for all 256 real mode interrupt vectors.
 This structure is passed to the handler.
 If the handler cannot handle the requested, it must set the return status to CAPT_NOHND and yield to the kernel.
 The kernel will then call the next one upon realizing that the handler cannot perform the task.

+Interrupt requests cannot be captured, but the vector can be "multiplexed", so a software interrupt can have a different meaning than a hardware interrupt.

 If the kernel reaches the end of the chain with no handler returning successfully, it will call the real mode version.

+Some software interrupts are hooked by DOS software before running the program.
+This is okay.

 The overhead with this feature would be similar to that of a 16-bit DOS function dispatcher, but with the added weight of the CALL instructions and entering through V86 mode to service the interrupt.
 Basically, this will a bit slower that real mode DOS, but it depends on the number of links.
+Range checking is the correct way to implement function dispatching.

 To add a new capture, a function returning dword and taking a trap frame with external linkage must be written.
 A TrapCaptureLink variable should point to that variable, other fields are reserved and need not be set Chaining something that already has a handler cannot be prevented, but it is possible to check if it has been handled before.